biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 5th Place

-Church:	Northridge A/G, Grand Island, NE
+* **Church**: Northridge A/G, Grand Island, NE
-Coaches:	Paul Hofrichter, Linda Parker (assistant)
+* **Coaches**: Paul Hofrichter, Linda Parker (assistant)
+* **Team:**
-Team:	Andric Hofrichter
+   * Andric Hofrichter
-Tori Beye
+   * Tori Beye
-Jacob Harris
+   * Jacob Harris
-Hannah Swanson
+   * Hannah Swanson
-Aaron Beye
+   * Aaron Beye
-Sally Epp
+   * Sally Epp
 * **Preliminaries**:
-Round 1: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 75 to 125 Round 2: Lost to Owasso First A/G, Owasso, OK 35 to 295 Round 3: Lost to Orange County Worship Center, Santa Ana, CA 35 to 240 Round 4: Won against Harvest Time A/G, Brunswick, OH 115 to 110 Round 5: Won against Calvary A/G, Dunwoody, GA 220 to 155 Round 6: Won against Meridian A/G, Meridian, ID 195 to 20 Round 7: Won against Dayspring A/G, Bowling Green, OH 175 to 120 Round 8: Won against Central A/G, Springfield, MO 275 to 45 Round 9: Won against CrossPoint A/G, Portage, WI 185 to 70
+  * Round 1: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 75 to 125
+  * Round 2: Lost to Owasso First A/G, Owasso, OK 35 to 295
+  * Round 3: Lost to Orange County Worship Center, Santa Ana, CA 35 to 240
+  * Round 4: Won against Harvest Time A/G, Brunswick, OH 115 to 110
+  * Round 5: Won against Calvary A/G, Dunwoody, GA 220 to 155
+  * Round 6: Won against Meridian A/G, Meridian, ID 195 to 20
+  * Round 7: Won against Dayspring A/G, Bowling Green, OH 175 to 120
+  * Round 8: Won against Central A/G, Springfield, MO 275 to 45
+  * Round 9: Won against CrossPoint A/G, Portage, WI 185 to 70
 * **Round Robin**:
-Round 1: Lost to Faith A/G, West Plains, MO 125 to 135
+  * Round 1: Lost to Faith A/G, West Plains, MO 125 to 135
-Round 2: Lost to Owasso First A/G, Owasso, OK 0 to 250
+  * Round 2: Lost to Owasso First A/G, Owasso, OK 0 to 250
-Round 3: Lost to Faith A/G, Orlando, FL 155 to 210
+  * Round 3: Lost to Faith A/G, Orlando, FL 155 to 210
-Round 4: Won against Manassas A/G, Bristow, VA 150 to 120
+  * Round 4: Won against Manassas A/G, Bristow, VA 150 to 120
-Round 5: Lost to Tacoma Life Center, Tacoma, WA 65 to 150 Round 6: Won against First A/G, Binghamton, NY 165 to 45
+  * Round 5: Lost to Tacoma Life Center, Tacoma, WA 65 to 150
+  * Round 6: Won against First A/G, Binghamton, NY 165 to 45
-Round 7: Lost to Christian Temple, Houston, TX 90 to 100 Round 8: Lost to Braeswood A/G, Houston, TX 70 to 90
+  * Round 7: Lost to Christian Temple, Houston, TX 90 to 100
+  * Round 8: Lost to Braeswood A/G, Houston, TX 70 to 90
-Round 9: Lost to Praise A/G, Garfield, NJ 105 to 160
+  * Round 9: Lost to Praise A/G, Garfield, NJ 105 to 160
-Round 10: Lost to Journey Fellowship Church, Slidell, LA 40 to 105 Round 11: Lost to Dayspring A/G, Bowling Green, OH -15 to 125 Round 12: Lost to First A/G, Lexington, KY 130 to 150
+  * Round 10: Lost to Journey Fellowship Church, Slidell, LA 40 to 105
+  * Round 11: Lost to Dayspring A/G, Bowling Green, OH -15 to 125
-Round 13: Won against Christian Chapel, Tulsa, OK 115 to 80 Round 14: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 170 to 60 Round 15: Won against CrossPoint A/G, Portage, WI 170 to 160 Round 16: Lost to Cedar Park A/G, Bothell, WA 120 to 210 Round 17: Lost to Orange County Worship Center, Santa Ana, CA 115 to 170 Round 18: Lost to Journey Church, Bridgeville, PA 80 to 200 Round 19: Lost to James River A/G, "One in Christ", Ozark, MO 55 to 270
+  * Round 12: Lost to First A/G, Lexington, KY 130 to 150
+  * Round 13: Won against Christian Chapel, Tulsa, OK 115 to 80
+  * Round 14: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 170 to 60
+  * Round 15: Won against CrossPoint A/G, Portage, WI 170 to 160
+  * Round 16: Lost to Cedar Park A/G, Bothell, WA 120 to 210
+  * Round 17: Lost to Orange County Worship Center, Santa Ana, CA 115 to 170
+  * Round 18: Lost to Journey Church, Bridgeville, PA 80 to 200
+  * Round 19: Lost to James River A/G, "One in Christ", Ozark, MO 55 to 270
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Northridge A/G, Grand Island, NE" html=image_html %}